 This wizard provides a guided process that standardizes and speeds up the Parallel testing process:

-- Simple data templates that enable you to upload legacy payroll data at the Company or Employee level.
+- Simple data templates you can use to upload legacy payroll data at the Company and Employee level.

-- Activate automatically outputs variances between legacy and Dayforce at the Company or Employee level.
+- Activate automatically outputs variances between legacy and Dayforce values at the Company and Employee level.

 - You can save the status, owner, root cause, and make notes that are associated with each variance record at the Company or Employee level.